xdevplatform/search-tweets-ruby/README.md

 + Clone respository.
 + bundle install.
 See project Gem file.
 Need some basic gems like 'json', 'yaml', and 'zlib'.
 + Configure the client.
 Specify the search API to request from, provide API credentials, and set app options.
 These are stored in a configuration YAML file.
 + Review how to pass in srearch request options via the command-line.
+Search filters are specified with the ```-r``` parameter, and search period start and end times are specified with the ```-s``` and ```-e``` parameters.
+Some common patterns:
+   + ```-r "from:TwitterDev" -s 14d``` --> Request all Tweets posted by the @TwitterDev account over the past 14 days.
+   + ```-r "snow profile_region:co has:media" -s "2017-12-01 06:00" -e "2017-12-02 06:00" -x 3``` --> Request Tweets matching the specified rule, but stop after three requests.
+Set the search period to December 1, 2017 in the MST (UTC−6:00) timezone.
+This example rule translates to "match Tweets with keyword 'snow', posted by someone who calls Colorado home, and had a photo, video, or GIF attached 'natively' with Twitter app."
 + Test it out by running ```$ruby search_app.rb -h```.
 You should see a help menu.
 + Make your first request: ```$ruby search_app.rb -r "from:TwitterDev -s 14d"```.
 + Look for API JSON responses in app's standard out or outbox.